The account of Nepali meter is wealthy and

 innovative composition.

-Display of Sama's literary genius from a
+Display of Sama's scholarly talent from a

 Nepali is significant.
 During his childhood, his influences were Lekhnath